 ●Fatigue or overstimulation – Babies often cry when they become tired or overstimulated from playing or being handled.
 Swaddling the baby loosely, leaving room for the legs to move (figure 1) offering a pacifier, or a change of scenery (such as a stroller or car ride) may help the baby to fall asleep.

 ●Food sensitivities – Infants can have an allergy or sensitivity to foods in their mother's diet or a component of their formula.
 Foods such as milk, eggs, nuts, and wheat in a mother's diet have a direct effect on the composition of her breast milk; these foods can occasionally cause food reactions and digestive problems such as abdominal pain, cramping, and diarrhea.
-Formula-fed infants can be sensitive or allergic to a protein in cow's milk-based formulas.
+Infants also can be allergic to a protein in cow's milk-based formulas or dairy products consumed by the mother (if the infant is breastfeeding); cow’s milk protein allergy may fussiness and blood in the stools.
 Lactose (a type of sugar found in cow's milk) intolerance has little to no effect on the development of colic.

 Food sensitivities may be suspected if an infant cries or spits up a large amount within an hour of feeding or if a baby has constipation or diarrhea.
 Symptoms of cow's milk allergy include eczema, wheezing, diarrhea, or vomiting.
+Symptoms of cow’s milk protein allergy include fussiness and blood in the stool.
 (See "Patient information: Acid reflux (gastroesophageal reflux) in infants (Beyond the Basics)".)